-Sending your child on a semester abroad can be nerve-wracking, our program directors understand because they've been in your shoes when their daughters volunteered!
-You probably want to be able to talk to them regularly, so here are few easy ways you can keep in touch while they are volunteering for a semester with ILP!
+Sending your child on a semester abroad can be a bit nerve-wracking; our program directors understand because they've been in your shoes when their daughters volunteered!
+You probably want to be able to talk to them regularly, so here are few easy ways you can keep in touch while they are volunteering for a semester with ILP.

-Your daughter leaves tomorrow for her semester in Thailand and we know you're feeling a lot of emotions and have a lot of questions going through your mind.
+Your volunteer is leaving for a semester abroad and we know you're feeling a lot of emotions and have a lot of questions going through your mind.
 How do we keep in contact?
 Will they be safe?
 Will they like the country they are going to?
 Let's start with that first question!

 Here are a few easy ways you can stay in contact with your daughter or son who is serving abroad with us!
 It's easier than you may think.